Pakistani insurgents attack a train carrying hundreds of people and take hostages

 The train was traveling from the provincial capital, Quetta, to the northern city of Peshawar when it came under attack in Bolan district, government spokesman Shahid Rind said, calling it “an act of terrorism."
 Rind said access to the area wasn’t easy because of the rugged, mountainous terrain.

-The separatist Baloch Liberation Army, which has waged a yearslong insurgency, claimed responsibility and said the hostages included members of the security forces who had been on board.
+The separatist Baloch Liberation Army known as the BLA, which has waged a yearslong insurgency, claimed responsibility and said the hostages included members of the security forces who had been on board.

 Pakistani officials did not confirm that security forces were captured.
 Trains in Balochistan typically have security personnel on board.